 The new arrivals increase the total number of orangutans on Badak Kecil Island to 10 individuals.
 We are sure our three orangutan ladies will thrive towards a bright future in their new island environment.

-Welcome to your new home, Dilla, Mawas, and Jeliva!
+Welcome to your new home, a free Dilla, Mawas, and Jeliva!